Buying Websites For Sale: What You Need To Know How I Make $3K/Mo

 Your takeaway from this is to only invest in long term ideas and sites, not ones that are passing trends, games or fads.

 Don’t make my mistake again, and I know I never will!

-My third website was a two-site combo, which I of course carefully verified the revenue on and picked a stable niche.
+My third internet business was a two-site combo, which I of course carefully verified the revenue on, and picked a stable niche.

 A bonus of my third site is that it has a committed community that continually generates content for the site, making it completely hands-off for me.

-I bought this site at a fair 20X monthly valuation, and knew I would be able to at least double the ad revenue, making it back much sooner.
+I bought this site at a fair 20X monthly valuation and knew I would be able to at least double the ad revenue.
+Making my money back much sooner than 20 months.

 I was able to increase the monthly ad revenue from $370 to $1,200/month by partnering with several different ad providers.

 It’s been 10 months since I purchased the site and I’ve made back my entire initial investment + an additional $1,600 in pure profit.
 I continue to make $1,200/month in pure profit from the site.

 Lessons Learned – What You Need to Know

 A key, and often overlooked, component of buying websites for sale (this also includes an Amazon FBA business) is being in a good state of mind.